QaiAbdi/XThread/README.md

 # XThread
-Running and Manipulating Threads in Linux Kernel
+Project Developed for Running and Manipulating Threads in *Linux Kernel* based on statndard Portable Operating System Interface(POSIX)